nilportugues/nextjs-stripe-sync-engine/README.md

 **Not implemented**

 - This will not do an initial load of existing Stripe data.
 You should use CSV loads for this.
-We might implement this in the future.
-- We are progressively working through webhooks.

-## Webhook Progress
+## Supported Webhooks

 - [ ] `balance.available`
 - [x] `charge.captured` 🟢